Mctias/Covid-Visualizer/README.md

 # Covid-Visualizer

+## Disclaimer

+This project is made for fun and learning purposes and no profit has or will be made.
+The design for this visualization isn't original and I basically only wanted to see if I could remake an existing application in d3.js.

 ## Description

 This application visualizes the latest Covid-19 data in the world using a choropleth map on a 3D-globe.
 Some additional visualization methods are used as well for complementary purposes.
-This project is made for fun and learning purposes and no profit has or will be made.

 ## Inspiration